collapsed-stacks/startups/questions/6061/what-will-be-the-best-way-i-have-to-follow-to-write-business-proposal.md

 - tagged: `service`, `business-proposal`
 - score: 4

-<p>I have a product recently deployed to some customers.
+I have a product recently deployed to some customers.
 As a startup, I am struggling to write a monthly service proposal.
-What will be best format or template to write a service proposal like this? </p>
+What will be best format or template to write a service proposal like this?

 ## Answer 8139